sleepyfran/itunespy/README.md

 # itunespy

 itunespy is a simple library to fetch data from the iTunes Store API made for Python 3.X.

-**Note**: This project is a work in progress

 ## Installing
 You can install it from *pip*: